zelam1/zelam1.github.io/FINALPROJECT.md

 INSERT TEXT HERE

 **Physical Computing:**
-The button is connect to ground and digital pin 9 (orange wire).
+The button is connect to ground (black) and digital pin 9 (orange).
 The joystick controller is connected to GND (black), 5V (white), A0 (purple), A1 (tan), and digital pin 4 (green).
 ![IMG_2902](https://user-images.githubusercontent.com/97987830/166120741-fafa26d9-8421-4c6a-9cc4-7a118711675f.jpg)